MarcoResidori/ArduinoEnigmaMachine/README.md

 *Phase 3 - Encrypt/decrypt*
 * Press the button 'select' do encrypt/decrypt the selected value
-  Please note that the rotors may change value (rotation) when you press on 'select'
+  Please note that the rotors may change value (rotation) when 'select' is pressed
 ![image 4](images/enigma-machine-4.png)

 Repeat the procedure for each value of your secret message.